 Schindler: It couldn't be better.Cut to the ghettoMrs.
 Nussbaum: It could be worse...Mr.
 Nussbaum: [...]
 How could it possibly be worse?!Twelve other Jews walk into the room, saying greetings

 - Stern's deadpan response when Schindler asks if there's any reason to be worried about the factory's future.

 Stern: The war could end.

-Schindler giving a toast to Stern and his good work, and Stern just sitting there with drink in hand and a confused face.
+- Schindler giving a toast to Stern and his good work, and Stern just sitting there with drink in hand and a confused face.
 Then Schindler asking him to at least pretend to be overjoyed.
-And when even then doesn't get, Schindler just drink his cup, and Stern's one.
+And when even that doesn't get a response, Schindler just downs both drinks himself.

 - A Bilingual Bonus.
 After Oscar kissed a Jewish woman on his birthday party, the orchestra, which was silently watched in disbelief, promptly starts to play "Ostatnia niedziela".
 The lines goes as "This is the last Sunday,| Today we part,| Today we will move apart| On the eternal time."

 - Some Black Comedy occurs when Göth tries executing one of Schindler's workers... only for his Luger to jam on him.
 This is realistic, as all Luger pistols needed perfectly clean ammo and immaculately clean and freshly greased mechanical parts to fire.
 The scene was to subtly show how Goeth, who never had been a battlefield soldier, was a bit of a slacker when it comes to caring for his own gun.
 He produces a Czech Browning pistol instead... and it too jams on him.
 After several fruitless attempts to shoot the guy, he just Pistol Whips him and leaves.